Medical experts still struggle to understand the mechanisms behind this painful syndrome. A test involving blood markers may help solve the mystery.

-The disease also hits people financially, leading from $17 billion to $24 billion annually in medical bills and lost income, according to the CDC.
+The disease also hits people financially, leading from

 Dr. Sybil Marsh, a family medicine physician at University Hospitals Cleveland Medical Center, said the possibility of a diagnostic test could mean huge changes for patients when they first develop symptoms of the disease.

 “It’s not something where you can immediately go in and think that you have it,” Marsh told Healthline.

 She explained that people have to exhibit symptoms for at least six months before they can be diagnosed.